Jian River (Guangdong): Xinyi Section

-The upstream main stream of the Dongjiang River flows from Hawbaokeng and travels counterclockwise for more than 20 kilometers in the northeast-southeast direction to Dapo Village, Xinyichidong Town.
+The upstream mainstream of the Dongjiang River flows from Hawbaokeng and travels counterclockwise for more than 20 kilometers in the northeast-southeast direction to Dapo Village, Xinyichidong Town.
 There, the stream absorbs several tributaries and grows in width.
 The Dongjiang River passes through Xinyi from north to south, and about 80 kilometers south, the Xijiang River, originating from Jindongling in the northwestern part of the self-confident Yi, merges into Zhenlong Town.
-After the two rivers meet, it is called Jianjiang River.
+After the two rivers meet, it is called the Jianjiang River.

 Gaozhou Section

 The Jianjiang River enters the territory of Gaozhou in the south, and flows through Tantou Town until Dajing Town and Dajing River merge.
 The river gradually opens up and the Nantang River flows into the bank of Guchi Lake in Nantang Town.
 After reaching Caojiang Town, the main tributary Caojiang River begins to merge into Jianjiang River.
 After the river reaches Gaozhou City, the slope reduces, the river bed widens, and the flow rate slows.
 Alluvial sediments from the upstream settle here to form sandbanks.
 At Shatian Town Market, the Shatian River flows into it, turning to the south, entering Zhenjiang Town and Shigu Town and leaving Gaozhou.